Evaluating a Breeder

 Expected Answer – Not all breeders will offer a lifetime return policy, however, you should expect the breeder will want to be notified and be more than willing to assist you in placing your dog in a new, suitable home.
 Expect the breeder to contact you periodically, or ask you to contact them.
 You should expect the breeder to understand that life changes, and to help you without reservation.

 Red Light – Avoid breeders who find this a crazy question.
 Avoid breeders who will not give you a phone number contact, or breeders who do not see any reason to maintain contact with you.
 These are breeders you can’t count on for help should something go wrong.

 Green Light – A breeder whose contract states something like “If at any time, for any reason, you can no longer care for the dog, it must be returned to the breeder.”
-Or, if you think you have found another home for the dog, the contract states the breeder must approve of the home before the dog is placed there.
+Or, if you think you have found another home for the dog, the contract states the breeder must approve of the home before the dog is placed there find the best ac repair richmond va.
 These breeders are the best of all.
 They take their responsibility to their pups seriously.
 They are doing their best to ensure no pup is ever placed in a shelter or improper home.